-In some circumstances it might not be adequate to use the built in Report Designer to design and generate reports.
+In some circumstances, it might not be adequate to use the built-in Report Designer to design and generate reports.
 We then have options to use 3rd party vendors to process and render the reports.
-It is possible to write new reporting plug-ins to cater for any such vendors, but we provide a couple of common options for our customers convenience.
-Currently we support rendering reports for:
+It is possible to write new reporting plug-ins to cater to any such vendors, but we provide a couple of common options for our customers' convenience.
+Currently, we support rendering reports for:

 - Crystal Reports

 However, the integration with the above products differs from a technical perspective and various limitations apply.
 Please see more details of each product below.

 The integration consists of a built-in Crystal Formatter running inside the middle.
 Its only job is to call the externally installed Crystal Web Service (CWS).
 It is this CWS that contains the Crystal Reports runtime engine that is responsible for rendering the report, to which it requires a direct database connection.
 The resulting report is returned in a PDF format and will be automatically archived and passed to the standard report process.
 This makes the integration practically hidden from the end user.
 However, limitations apply for the designers of reports though.
 You must follow a set of guide lines and you can must get the data from the result set, which does not contain any custom fields.

 This integration requires no separate 3rd party license for the customer to run, but the component CRYSTL has to be acquired.

 SQL Server Reporting Services¶

 This integration is somewhat similar to the one for Crystal Reports.
 Our SSRS formatter will make a web service call and receive a PDF back.
 But for SSRS you need to install a full SQL Server environment with SSRS attached.
 This means the customer has to pay a license fee to Microsoft.